protesilaos/altcaps/README.md

 The `altcaps` package is a small, focused-in-scope tool that helps users communicate mockery or sarcasm effectively.
-It does this by alternating the letter casing of the words it affects.
+It does this by alternating the letter casing of characters in the words it affects.

 + Package name (GNU ELPA): `altcaps`
 + Official manual: <https://protesilaos.com/emacs/altcaps>